Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 • Improve the metabolism of affected nerves;

-Electric pulse points are aimed at eliminating muscle tension, normalizing nutritional processes in atrophied tissues.
+Electropulse points are aimed at eliminating muscle tension and normalizing nutritional processes in atrophied tissues.
 The disease can be treated with acupuncture.
-This technique is not very popular in traditional medicine, but has proven to be effective for many patients.
+This technique is not very popular in traditional medicine, but has proven its effectiveness for many patients.

 Surgery

-The main factor causing the disease are the symptoms.
-Surgical intervention is necessary if the symptoms pose a threat to health.
-Surgery is required if:
+The main factor causing the disease is symptoms.
+Surgery is necessary if symptoms pose a threat to health.
+The operation is required if:

 • Pain does not decrease with the use of non-steroidal anti-inflammatory drugs;